cmu-sei/crucible/docs/steamfitter/index.md

 ### StackStorm Integration

 Behind the scenes Steamfitter uses StackStorm ([stackstorm.com](https://stackstorm.com/)) to execute these tasks.
 StackStorm is an open source application that can connect applications, services, and workflows.
-Steamfitter uses StackStorm to send commands to the guest VMs using the StackStorm vSphere Action Pack, so that none of that communication occurs over the network.
+Steamfitter uses StackStorm to send commands to the guest VMs using the StackStorm vSphere Action Pack, so that none of the communication for the tasks run by StackStorm occurs over the network.

 ## Administrator Guide